Oriental False Hawksbeard (Youngia japonica).

 The leaves are fairly large and broad, with deeply lobed margins in the basal half.
 They are covered with short, bristly hairs, and have a reddish thin reddish stem covered with short hairs.

-How to Identify Oriental false hawksbeard.
+How to Identify Oriental False Hawksbeard.

 Category: Herb.

 Dispersal: Hawksbeard reproduces solely by seeds that look like dandelion seeds.
-Seeds are dispersed by wind, water & unintentionally by people
+Seeds are dispersed by wind, water & by people

 Comments: The lower leaves are simple, spatulate, and hairy, with a lobed margin.
 The hairless, linear leaves found on the upper portion of the stem are the same as those along the flower stalk.
 The leaves and stem will expel a milky sap if damaged.
 Seedlings of Hawksbeard grow in a rosette (circular arrangement), emerging from a central point at the soil lineThe lobes of Dandelion leaves tend to point down towards the base of the leaf, whereas hawksbeard lobes point directly outwards.
 Once the weeds flower, they become easier to tell apart.
 Hawksbeard has branched, leafy flower stems, unlike Dandelion, and Catsear.